vim-advent-calendar/ideas/markzen-mappings.md

 `noremap`.
 The `[` and `]` marks are automatically set on both ends of the last changed text, so the first backtick goes to one end, then the right visual mode is set by the `strpart(...)` part, and the second backtick goes to the other end of the changed text.
-Making a visual selection from an operator-pending map defines the object of the current command, eg. `y`, `c` or `d`.
+Making a visual selection from an operator-pending mapping defines the object of the current command, eg. `y`, `c` or `d`.

 ### Escaping and Notation

-#### Bars
+#### Better Get Used To These Bars, Kid

 Mapping-defining commands are standard Ex commands, so they can be separated by the `|` character.
 What do you think the following command will do?